 2006 -- R.J.
 Umberger scored late in the second period for what would prove to be the game-winning goal as Antero Niittymaki defeated fellow-Finnish countryman Kari Lehtonen and the Atlanta Thrashers, 4-2, at Philips Arena.

-Niittymaki had to be especially good in the third period, as Atlanta carried play and outshot Philadelphia, 12-4.
-But the only player to light the lamp would be wearing Orange-and-Black, as Niko Dimitrakos gave the Flyers a two-goal cushion early in the frame to set the final score.
+Niittymaki had to be especially good in the third period, as Atlanta carried play and outshot Philadelphia, 12-4, but the only player to light the lamp would be wearing Orange-and-Black, as Niko Dimitrakos gave the Flyers a two-goal cushion early in the frame to set the final score.

-2008 -- Vinny Prospal's goal midway through the third period would become the eventual game-winner as the Flyers dominated play for much of their 3-2 victory over the Atlanta Thrashers at the Wachovia Center.
+2008 -- Vaclav Prospal's goal midway through the third period would become the eventual game-winner as the Flyers dominated play for much of their 3-2 victory over the Atlanta Thrashers at the Wachovia Center.
 It was Philly's 10th consecutive win over Atlanta, dating back to November of 2005.

 Even though goals by Mike Richards and Jeff Carter staked Philadelphia to a 2-1 lead, it was a bit frustrating to only be up by a goal after outshooting the Thrashers by a 34-12 count over the first forty minutes.